 We struggle with forgiving those who have hurt us because we feel, justifiably I would say, outraged that the offender gets to shrug off responsibility instead of admitting and repairing the harm that was done to us.
 Intuitively we understand that when we forgive, we cancel the debt owed to us, and we are left bearing the burden of that offense through emotional suffering, physical suffering, financial costs, damaged reputation, loss of social standing, loss of hopes and dreams for the future.

 He had wrecked her car.
 He had terrorized the other employees at her workplace, triggering the loss of her job.
 She was left to suffer the consequences all alone.
 She had no homeowner’s insurance for the property damage because it was deliberately caused by an occupant who had lived there long enough to be legally classified as a resident.
 She had no insurance coverage for her medical bills because she had lost her job.
 She had no income or outlook for another decent job.
 Inconceivably, she had no recourse even to have him arrested.
-She had allowed him to get away with increasingly violent behavior for too long, lied to the authorities to cover for him too many times.
+She had allowed him to get away with increasingly violent behavior for too long, lied to the authorities too many times.
 She had long since allowed herself to be alienated from former friends by her psychopath control freak boyfriend, she was now homeless, unemployable with a mortgage to pay on a condemned property, forced into bankruptcy with consequent loss of credit rating, terrified of encountering him again.

 And Jesus said,